top of page

 ”

 It can be frustrating and painful to see someone you care about in danger.
 The SOS helpline is not just for direct victims of abuse – you can call and talk to an advocate to learn about ways to help your friend.
-The SOS helpline at 800-825-1295 or 620-342-1870 is available 24 hours a day, 7 days a week.
+The SOS helpline is available 24 hours a day, 7 days a week by calling 800-825-1295 or 620-342-1870 or by texting SOSKS to 847411.

 Encourage your friend to participate in activities with friends and family outside of their relationship.
 Whether they end the relationship or not, continue to be supportive.
 Even though the relationship was abusive, your friend or family member may still feel sad and lonely once it is over.
 They will need time to mourn the relationship and will especially need your support during that time.